 Most copyediting takes places on Sundays before each issue is published.
 If you’d like to help, email our Copy Chief at firstname.lastname@example.org.

-CT breaks up its content into six sections are six sections: News, Opinions, Features, Humor, Culture, and Sports.
+CT breaks up its content into five sections: News, Opinions, Features, Humor, and Culture.

-Students start off as contributing writers, but can become a section Staff Writer after meeting their respective section’s article quota.
+Students start off as contributing writers, but can become a section Staff Writer after meeting their respective section’s article quota (usually 3 per semester).
 Staff Writers are invited to attend our weekly “budget” meetings on Sundays, where we discuss story ideas, logistics, and upcoming CT events.

-To start writing, you may submit article suggestions to section editors via email, or ask to be placed on a section’s weekly email list, and volunteer to take story assignments when one interests you.
-If you are unsure of which section you would like to contribute to, contact the Publisher at firstname.lastname@example.org.
+To start writing, ask to be placed on a section’s weekly email list by emailing a section editor or filling out this Google form.
+When you get their email on Sunday or Monday, volunteer to take story assignments that interest you.
+You can also submit your own article suggestions to section editors via email.
+If you are unsure of which section you would like to contribute to, contact the Publisher at email@example.com.

 Photography and Video